 VII – IX 2019 Development of assumptions for the Małopolska Region Network of Successors based on consultation with a partner implementing good practice - the Region of Southern Denmark

+XII 2019 – II 2020 Preparation of a detailed description, documentation related to the implementation of the program in the form of an open competition of offers and its consultations with the Regional Group of Stakeholders

-X – XI 2019 Presentation of the Action before the Board of the Małopolska Region
+Presentation of the Action before the Board of the Małopolska Region

-XI – XII 2019 Preparation of a detailed description, documentation related to the implementation of the program in the form of an open competition of offers and its consultations with the Regional Group of Stakeholders
+XI – XII 2020 Actualization of the detailed description, documentation related to the implementation of the program in the form of an open competition of offers

-XII 2019 – II 2020 Announcement of an open competition, selection of offers and selection of the bidder(s)
+XII 2020 – III 2021 Announcement of an open competition, selection of offers and selection of the bidder(s).
+Action promotion

-I - II 2020 Action promotion

-II/III – XII 2020 Implementation of the first edition of the Małopolska Region Network of Successors
+II/III – XII 2021 Implementation of the first edition of the Małopolska Region Network of Successors

-I – II 2021 Evaluation of program effects based on the participants' opinions

 The program is planned for the perspective of one year, due to the annual budget plan adopted by the Assembly of the Małopolska Region.
 The first edition is being implemented with the intention of continuing in future years.
 The next edition will use the experience of the pilot edition, therefore in the following years, the formula of the program implementation or its detailed assumptions may change.
 Any changes will be aimed at optimally adjusting the offer under the program to the reported needs.

 Costs